-Only the Waikouaiti estuary did not exceed the 'action' guideline of the national recreational water quality guidelines for indicator bacteria (280 enterococci/100 mL).
-Kaka Point had one exceedance, Kakanui estuary and Otokia Creek had two each and Otago Harbour had four.
+Waikouaiti estuary and Hampden beach did not exceed the 'action' guideline of the national recreational water quality guidelines for indicator bacteria (280 enterococci/100 mL).
+Otokia Creek had one exceedance, Kakanui estuary had two and Otago Harbour had three.

-Of the nine occasions on which marine sites exceeded the 'action' level, five results coincided with at least 10 mm of rainfall in the three days before sampling.
-Elevated bacteria concentrations unrelated to rainfall were found at Otago Harbour and Otokia Creek twice each.
-Compared to last summer, two sites were less compliant and three sites remained in the same category.
+Of the six occasions on which marine sites exceeded the 'action' level, four results coincided with at least 10 mm of rainfall in the three days before sampling.
+Elevated bacteria concentrations unrelated to rainfall were found at Otokia Creek and Kakanui estuary once each.
+Compared to last summer all the coastal monitoring sites were more compliant.
+Hampden Beach was not sampled in 2013.